 She said, “El toro esta enojado.
 No nos deja pasar.”
 (The bull is mad.
 He won’t let us pass.)

 I looked into the eyes of the bull and we had a “mind meld.”
-I could feel his fury and his desire to flip me like a pancake if I tried cross that river.
+I could feel his fury and his desire to flip me like a pancake if I tried to cross that stream.

-Even though I knew the insects would have a feast on my legs, like a ravished high school football team at an all-you-can-eat KFC buffet, I jumped over a fence and crossed the river through an adjoining field so the bull couldn’t get me.
+Even though I knew the insects would have a feast on me, like a ravished high school football team at an all-you-can-eat KFC buffet, I jumped a fence and crossed the stream through an adjoining field so the bull couldn’t get me.

 When I got home that night.
-I found I had mosquito and chigger (tiny, super powered mites that burro under your skin and itch worse than mosquitoes) bites all over my body.
+I found I had mosquito and chigger (tiny, super powered mites that burro under your skin) bites all over my body.
 I could barely move for several days which made me more depressed.

-I remembered the time I suffered a serious knee injury in middle school.
+I remembered the time I suffered a serious injury in middle school.
 I missed a month of classes and when I returned, I was overwhelmed by my homework.
 I doubted if I could ever catch up.
 I began to think I was not smart enough.
-Fortunately for me, my American History teacher taught me how to outline the text book chapters before each test and to put to more energy into my studies.
-I had to work twice as hard as the other kids, in order to catch up.
+Fortunately for me, my American History teacher took me under his wing and to engergize my study habits and to do thinkgs like outline the text book chapters before each test.
+He pushed me to do far more than was normally expected.
+Consequently, I caught up on my school work and became a model student.

-I learned that to succeed in achieving goals, I have to do more than anyone else, show super enthusiasm, and throw myself into my job with reckless abandon.
+I learned that to succeed in achieving goals, I have to do more than anyone else, show super enthusiasm, and throw myself into my workwith reckless abandon.